yusrabhati/Amazon-Clone/README.md

-# Amazon-Clone
+# Amazon-Clone Project
-Amazon clone by HTML and CSS.
+Amazon clone project with help of HTML and CSS.
 Working on JS!